andresbarreto95/pdsnd_github/README.md

 Bikeshare

 ### Description
-The project consists in getting to know the bikeshare data for some US cities.
-To show the calculated statistics and relevant data there is an interactive environment where the user chooses data and filters which dataset to analyze.
+The project consists in getting to know the bikeshare data for some major US cities.
+The project is an interactive environment where the user chooses data and filters which dataset to analyze, it shows calculated statistics and relevant data.

 ### Files used
 bikeshare.py